fifth-postulate/finding-the-planets/book/src/finding/collage.md

 Create a separate executable that will determine the global maximum of all the measurements that we can use in determining the color of the pixel.

+## Further Considerations
+The following suggestions might help your understanding of the problem we facing, i.e. detecting planets in our image.

+Take a long good look at your collage.
+Write down what you notice about the image.
+Ask yourself some questions and discuss your observations with somebody else.

+Why do we need a global maximum?
+What would happen if we would stick to the maximum per image?
+What would that look like, and what would it tell you?